alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> array | none
     additional-fields: none,

-    /// An array of field names that should not be printed.
+    /// A specification of field names that should not be printed.
 References are treated
     /// as if they do not contain values for these fields, even if the #bibtex file
     /// defines them.
+    ///
+    /// You can pass an array of strings here.
+These field names will be suppressed in
+    /// all references.
+    ///
+    /// Alternatively, you can pass a dictionary that maps entry types to arrays of strings.
+    /// `("inproceedings": ("editor", "location"))` means that the editor and location fields
+    /// will not be printed in `inproceedings` references, but may be printed in other
+    /// entry types.
+You can use the special key `"*"` to suppress fields in _all_ entry types.
+    ///
-Instead of an array, you can also pass `none` to indicate that
+    /// Finally, you can also pass  `none` to indicate that
     /// no fields should be suppressed.
+    ///
-    /// -> array | none
+    /// -> array | dictionary | none
     suppress-fields: none,
   ) = {